 References to a custody officer include those performing the functions of a custody officer as in paragraph 1.9 of Code C.

+In the application of this Code to the conduct and recording of an interview of a suspect who has not been arrested:

+references to the ‘custody officer’ include references to an officer of the rank of sergeant or above who is not directly involved in the investigation of the offence(s);

+if the interview takes place elsewhere than at a police station, references to ‘interview room’ include any place or location which the interviewer is satisfied will enable the interview to be conducted and recorded in accordance with this Code and where the suspect is present voluntarily (see Note 1A), and

+provisions in addition to those which expressly apply to these interviews shall be followed insofar as they are relevant and can be applied in practice.

+Note for Guidance

+1A An interviewer who is not sure, or has any doubt, about the suitability of a place or location of an interview to be carried out elsewhere than at a police station, should consult an officer of the rank of sergeant or above for advice.

 2 Recording and sealing master recordings

 2.1 Not used.

 2.2 One recording, the master recording, will be sealed in the suspect’s presence.
 A second recording will be used as a working copy.
-The master recording is either of the two recordings used in a twin deck/drive machine or the only recording in a single deck/drive machine.
-The working copy is either the second/third recording used in a twin/triple deck/drive machine or a copy of the master recording made by a single deck/drive machine.
-(See Notes 2A.)and 2B [This paragraph does not apply to interviews recorded using a secure digital network, see paragraphs 7.4 to 7.6.]
+The master recording is any of the recordings made by a multi-deck/drive machine or the only recording made by a single deck/drive machine.
+The working copy is one of the other recordings made by a multi-deck/drive machine or a copy of the master recording made by a single deck/drive machine.
+(See Note 2A.)

+[This paragraph does not apply to interviews recorded using a secure digital network, see paragraphs 7.4 to 7.6.]

 2.3 Nothing in this Code requires the identity of officers or police staff conducting interviews to be recorded or disclosed:

-(a) in the case of enquiries linked to the investigation of terrorism (see paragraph 3.2); or
+(a) Not used.

 (b) if the interviewer reasonably believes recording or disclosing their name might put them in danger.

 In these cases interviewers should use warrant or other identification numbers and the name of their police station.
+Such instances and the reasons for them shall be recorded in the custody record or the interviewer’s pocket book.
 (See Note 2C.)

 Notes for guidance

-2A The purpose of sealing the master recording in the suspect’s presence is to show the recording’s integrity is preserved.
+2A The purpose of sealing the master recording before it leaves the suspect’s presence is to establish their confidence that the integrity of the recording is preserved.
 If a single deck/drive machine is used the working copy of the master recording must be made in the suspect’s presence and without the master recording leaving their sight.
 The working copy shall be used for making further copies if needed.

 2B Not used.